 Where Is The Gluteus Maximus Muscle?

-The gluteus maximus is the large muscle of the buttocks.
-It connects the hip bone (Iliac crest) and the bottom of the spine (sacrum) to the upper thigh (ilotibial band and femur).
+The gluteus maximus is the large muscle of the buttock.
+It connects the hip bone (Iliac crest) and the bottom of the spine (sacrum) to the upper thigh (iliotibial band and femur).

 - Straightens the thigh at the hip (straightening up from bending over to touch your toes)

 Looking for detailed muscle anatomy?
 The Gluteus Maximus Anatomy Page. has origin, insertion, innervation, and blood supply information.
 It also lists agonists and antagonists for each muscle action.